SixSq/old.sixsq.github.com/_posts/products/nuvlabox/4000-01-01-product-nuvlabox-features.md

           </h1>
       </div>
       <div class="col-md-6 col-2-text">
-        <h2>Private cloud turn-key cloud solution for small to medium-sized enterprises</h2>
+        <h2>Private turn-key cloud solution for small to medium-sized enterprises</h2>
-        <p>NuvlaBox is about the size of a modem and comes pre-configured making it simple to use.</p>
+        <p>NuvlaBox is about the size of a modem and comes pre-configured, making it simple to use.</p>
       </div>
     </div>

     <div class="row row-highlights">
       <div class="col-md-6">
         <h2>Ability to run up to 8 virtual machines on the NuvlaBox</h2>
         <p>No need for a farm of servers, with different maintenance contracts and corresponding administrative headaches.
-You size your virtual machines and deploy applications, without needing to procure new hardware.
-If you run out of resources on the NuvlaBox, simply stack NuvlaBoxes together, as a single unit.</p>
+With NuvlaBox, you size your virtual machines and deploy applications, without needing to procure new hardware.
+If you run out of resources, simply stack NuvlaBoxes together and run them as a single unit.</p>
       </div>
       <div class="col-md-6 col-2-image">
           <h1>